meltaierorg/backstageapp/README.md

 # Auth Providers

-This Backstage instance leverages both Entra and Github as Idenitity Providers, but it is important to understand how the Auth is configured for the Backstage App in this Repo.
+This Backstage instance leverages both Entra and Github as Identity Providers, but it is important to understand how the Auth is configured for the custom Backstage App in this Repo.

-Entra Auth Provider is configured as the sole means of signing in using SSO, while Github Auth Provider is only used once the End-User is logged-in and attempts to publish a new Repo through a Service Template in Backstage.
+Entra Auth Provider is configured as the sole means of signing-in to Backstage using SSO, while Github Auth Provider is only used once the End-User is logged-in and attempts to publish a new Repo through a Service Template in Backstage.
 See below sections for configurations of each provider and important notes.

-Guest level access is also currently configured for this backstage , which allows you to login without credentials.
+Guest level access is also currently enabled for this custom Backstage app , which allows you to login without credentials.
 In a production environment you will need to make sure this Provider is disabled (which you can do by omitting this provider from the **backend** and **auth** blocks in App-config.yaml)

 To setup Entra ID and Github auth, credentials are setup under **backend** and **auth** blocks in app-config.yaml file.
 <p> If your configuration is successfull, it should appear as below.</p>